Santa Fe, New Mexico: Sports

 The New Mexico Style were an American Basketball Association franchise founded in 2005, but reformed in Texas for the 2007–08 season as the El Paso S'ol (which folded without playing an ABA game in their new city).
 The Santa Fe Roadrunners were a North American Hockey League team, but moved to Kansas to become the Topeka Roadrunners.
-Santa Fe's rodeo, the Rodeo De Santa Fe, is held annually the last week of June.
+Santa Fe's rodeo, the Rodeo De Santa Fe, is held annually during the last week of June.

 In May 2012, Santa Fe became the home of the Santa Fe Fuego of the Pecos League of Professional Baseball Clubs.
 They play their home games at Fort Marcy Ballfield.
 Horse racing events were held at The Downs at Santa Fe from 1971 until 1997.

 Government

-The city of Santa Fe is a charter city.
-It is governed by a mayor-council system.
+Santa Fe is a charter city governed by a mayor-council system.
 The city is divided into four electoral districts, each represented by two councilors.
 Councilors are elected to staggered four-year terms and one councilor from each district is elected every two years.
+The current mayor of Santa Fe is Alan Webber; current city council members are Alma Castro, Signe I. Lindell, Michael Garcia, Carol Romero-Wirth, Pilar Faulkner, Lee Garcia, Jamie Cassutt, and Amanda Chávez.

 The municipal judgeship is an elected position and a requirement of the holder is that they be a member of the state bar.
 The judge is elected to four-year terms.

-The mayor is the chief executive officer of the city and is a member of the governing body.
+The mayor is the chief executive officer of the city and a member of the governing body.
 The mayor has numerous powers and duties, and while previously the mayor could only vote when there was a tie among the city council, the city charter was amended by referendum in 2014 to allow the mayor to vote on all matters in front of the council.
 Starting in 2018, the position of mayor will be a full-time professional paid position within city government.
 Day-to-day operations of the municipality are undertaken by the city manager's office.

-Federal operations
+Federal

 The Joseph M. Montoya Federal Building and Post Office serves as an office for U.S. federal government operations.
 It also contains the primary United States Postal Service post office in the city.
 Other post offices in the Santa Fe city limits include Coronado, De Vargas Mall, and Santa Fe Place Mall.
 The U.S. Courthouse building, constructed in 1889, was added to the National Register of Historic Places in 1973.